Ever considered that you could become a nurse educator?

-But you have to ask yourself, why?
-The complex world of healthcare demands that healthcare workers not only use best practices, but also consistently maintaining their knowledge of the latest research and its applications.
+The complex world of healthcare demands that healthcare workers not only use best practices, but that they also consistently maintain their knowledge of the latest research and its applications.
 In short, there is always a need for more education in health care and the nursing world specifically.
 Key to this endeavor is the role of Nurse Educator.
 A Nurse Educator trains current and up-and-coming nurse professionals in both academic and practical on-the-job settings.

 1 – Nurse Education Shapes the Future of Nursing